-Featured in the following picture are European men in a hunting party.
+Featured in the following picture are European men at a hunting party.
 Hunting was a popular sport among the ruling British and the royalty would often organize hunting parties for their visiting guests.
 A couple of buildings built by the royalty for hunting excursions provide good evidence to corroborate this.
 Read more in Hunting lodge in Jhalana.
 You can also read more on hunting in Shikaar Bagh

-The three young British girls at the Residency (the residence of British political agent in Jaipur.)
+The three young British girls at the Residency (the residence of a British political agent in Jaipur.)

-The below two pictures capture aristocrats from Jodhpur court.
+The below two pictures capture aristocrats from the Jodhpur court.

 Self Portraits | The Pictures of Maharajah Sawai Ram Singh II

 There are quite a few self-portraits of Maharajah Sawai Ram Singh II.
-It is likely he employed someone to click his pictures, maybe he hired service of some other visiting photographer or maybe trained a servant.
+It is likely he employed someone to click his pictures, maybe he hired the service of some other visiting photographer or maybe trained a servant.
 There is no conclusive answer.
 But he remains an exception among his lineage – the sole king to enjoy so many pictures clicked.

 These pictures provide light on many aspects of his personality.
-A considerable number of his portraits capture his routine – offering prayers, riding a horse to name a few.
+A considerable number of his portraits capture his routine – offering prayers, and riding a horse to name a few.
 He was a devout follower of Lord Shiva, an exception in the lineage of Vaishnavas.

 Old Pictures of Jaipur

 There are many fascinating pictures of Jaipur from the 19th century.
 The most interesting one is a picture of City Palace with Mansagar Lake and Tal Katora in the background.
 It seems to have been captured from Issar Laat.
-Other compelling pictures are of Galta Ji, Ghat Ki Guni, Mansagar, Badi Chaupar, Chaura Rasta, among others.
+Other compelling pictures are of Galta Ji, Ghat Ki Guni, Mansagar, Badi Chaupar, and Chaura Rasta, among others.

 The residency is now better known as the Raj Mahal Palace hotel.

 The ceremony during the arrival of Prince of Wales Edward Albert during his India Visit in 1876-77 AD in which he laid the foundation stone of Albert Hall Museum in Jaipur.

 A welcome gate at Badi Chaupar, Jaipur during Prince Of Wales India trip – February 1876 AD.